 This amazing property had the rarity of seashore being included.
 Many memorable walks were enjoyed there.
 Business Angelling is a very enjoyable vocation.

 Way back in 1998, three friends bought a closed-down, derelict hotel on the Mull of Kintyre.
-We were badly let down by the local government enterprise agency and after months of wasted time and broken promises from the highly paid quango-crats in Argyll, we decided it was better to just sell the building.
+We were badly let down by the banking sector.
+We decided it was better to just sell the building.
 An accidental £76,000 profit from this purchase and resale was made.
 More of that financial good fortune later in this journey.
 The proceeds from that old Kintyre hotel provided seedcorn which eventually led to over 27 buildings being bought/refurbished etc. For now we summarise the Real Dragons’ Den general essence on this front page…

 Many jobs and a decent level of profit can be created along the way.
 The essential process is to buy an empty building, refurbish it, supply a modest amount of startup funding to help the tenant (if needed).
 Add some business-angel style mentoring.
 Then generally after a year or two, the tenant is offered the opportunity to buy the building.
 If they prefer to continue renting, we sell the property with tenant in situ, and roll the funds into the next property reopening initiative.
 A by-product of these resales are profits.
 If you apply some of the positive lessons learned on this website, you should end up creating jobs.
 You might also repeat our £76,000 profit, or the £54,500 profit.
 Perhaps even the £130,000 profit and more.
 This can be a virtuous circle.
 Curious?
 Read on.

 Example of Real Dragons’ Den Refurbished Premises.